 Don’t Be Afraid

 I’ve been accused of fear mongering and holding people back from preserving food at home.
 That to me is so very ridiculous.
 I have an entire site about home canning.
 Why would I want you stop canning!?!
-My goal is to give you information, because I believe information conquers fear.

-Get Started with Your Pressure Canner Today!
+Get started with a Pressure Canner Today!

 If you know you want to use a pressure canner to can meats and vegetables, but you are afraid of the canner itself and the process of pressure canning, you are not alone!
-I have so many people with this issue that I created this video training to help you get that canner out and running: Pressure Canning Confidence Video Series.

-New Canner with Botulism Fears
+New Canner with Botulism Fears – Can you Relate?

-By: Paige
+Paige asks:

-I finally attempted to can my meat sauce following all directions and using a pressure canner.
+Okay, I finally attempted to can my meat sauce following all directions and using a pressure canner.
 They sealed beautifully.
 I polished the jars and set them in my pantry with pride.
+Now, I just look at them.
+As a Biology major I just wonder if they contain delicious sauce or eminent death from Botulism!
+I am scared to consume them!
+Is there any way to test food product for Botulism to ensure your methods are solid?

 Sharon’s Answer: